HewlettPackard/python-storage-clients/README.rst

 Requirements
 --------------------------------------------------------------------------
-hpestorapi library depends on:
+hpestorapi library requires:

 * CPython 3.6+ or PyPy3 interpreter
 * Python `requests library <http://python-requests.org>`_

-Install from PyPI
+Installation from PyPI
 --------------------------------------------------------------------------
 To download and install hpestorapi you can use pip:
 ::

     # pip install hpestorapi

-Install from GitHub
+Installation from GitHub
 --------------------------------------------------------------------------
 Get a copy of source code
 ::